openstack-archive/stx-docs/doc/source/contributor/doc_contribute_guide.rst

    Story: 2003375
    Task: 24444

-To link a bug, us the approprite line in your commit message.
+To link a bug, add the approprite lines in your commit message.
-Provide the actual bug number:
+Be sure to provide the actual bug numbers:

 * Closes-Bug: $bug_id
 * Partial-Bug: $bug_id